altafsyah/altafsyah/README.md

 # I'm not good at writing in Markdown

-Just check this website to get known [about me →](https://www.altafsy.space/)
+Just check this website to get know [about me →](https://www.altafsy.space/)